What do the strange engine noises mean?

 Can I drive with a light ticking?

-Can a noise go away on its own?
+Can an engine noise go away on its own?

 Conclusion